'It's not working' - VAR 'farce' on US Open debut

 "If the video is not available on the chair umpire's tablet, the original call on the court stands.

-"Immediately following the match, the malfunctioning tablet on Grandstand was repaired."
+"Immediately following the match, the malfunctioning tablet was repaired."

 Technology has been a key part of tennis for many years to decide line calls but it is the first time the umpires have been able to access a video-assist review.